MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/using-your-own-date-inputs.md

 This section will show you how to use an HTML form to capture dates from the user, then submit those dates when opening the Booking Engine Widget.

-> **Important:** Make sure you fulfill all the required [prerequisites](./prerequisites.md).
-Without doing so the code can be hard to understand or the behavior of the code can differ.
+> **Important:** Make sure you fulfill all the required [Prerequisites](prerequisites.md).
+Without doing so, the code of the use cases can be hard to understand or the behavior of the code can differ from what you expect.

 ## Sample code